-The Seven Sisters festival falls on the seventh day of the seventh lunar month.
-This year, that is August 4, 2022.
+The Seven Sisters festival falls on the seventh day of the seventh lunar month – this year, August 22, 2023.

 A steady flow of young couples weave their way from Bowen Road in Wan Chai up into the hills of Hong Kong Island.
 In their hands are various offerings of incense and flowers that will be handed over in return for a successful relationship and a fertile marriage.
 There is no banging, crashing or any of the other uproarious sounds of a temple festival, because the destination is not a temple – it’s a natural site whose phallic shape has earned it spiritual significance.

 As the couples reach the end of the path, they encounter a stone outcrop that juts proudly into the sky.
 It is decorated with daubs of crimson paint, small shrines and banners.
 Incense smoke pours out from nooks and crannies all around as couples light more and more joss sticks and place them around the rock.
 Single women also pray to the rock, hoping for a husband, while men offer up bottles of rice wine to improve their potency and produce male offspring.
 This is Lovers’ Rock, known in Chinese as “Marriage Destiny Rock” (Jan1 Jyun4 Sek6 姻緣石), and it’s the focus of the Seven Sisters Festival.